bitcraze/aideck-gap8-examples/GAP8/ai_examples/classification/README.md

 ---
 ## File structure
 TODO: change this because this is old!
-`training` contains everything required to (re)train a custom MobileNetV2, and export to a TensorFlow Lite model.
+`root(classification)` contains everything required to (re)train a custom MobileNetV2, and export to a TensorFlow Lite model.
+It also contains the project to deploy the generated TensorFlow Lite model on the AI-deck.

+`model/` contains the generated TensorFlow Lite models, and `nntool` scripts.

-`training_data/data` should contain all training/validation images, the TensorFlow training pipeline expects a file structure as included, with separate folders for each class in both a train and validation directory.
+`training_data/` should contain all training/validation images, the TensorFlow training pipeline expects a file structure as included, with separate folders for each class in both a train and validation directory.

-`gap8_code` contains the project to deploy the generated TensorFlow Lite model on the AI-deck.

-`gap8_code/model` contains the generated TensorFlow Lite models, and `nntool` scripts.

-`gap8_code/samples` should contains sample images used by `nntool` to quantize the imported models (optional, only required if MODEL_PREQUANTIZED = false in Makefile).
+`samples/` should contains sample images used by `nntool` to quantize the imported models (optional, only required if MODEL_PREQUANTIZED = false in Makefile).
 These can be taken from the dataset.

 ---
 ## Prerequisites